DataResponsibly/SynRD/SynRD/papers/README.md

 rpy2.robjects.r['pi']  # Returns R object with the number pi
 ```

+# Other install options for R

+If you have a mac with an M1 chip, you may have more success installing rpy2 via the following:
+- Uninstall existing R versions on your machine.
+- Install `R-4.2.2-arm64.pkg` from [https://cran.r-project.org/bin/macosx/](https://cran.r-project.org/bin/macosx/).
+- `conda install -n base conda-forge::mamba`
+- `mamba install -c conda-forge rpy2`

 # Existing files
 Broadly, this folder is structured like this:
 ```